lahrry/Git-Instruction/Lap Report 5 assignment.md

 Re: Issue with reversed() method in ArrayExamples.java

 Hi, Bella this is John again and thank you for helping me out.
 I will share what I have in my ArrayExamples.java code:

 <img width="581" alt="Screen Shot 2023-06-04 at 9 17 48 PM" src="https://github.com/lahrry/cse15l-lab-reports/assets/62029893/44f8411c-6f02-456a-bb5f-d66f565a303b">

  I think I had a minor mistake in my reversed() method implementation.
 In the original code that I wrote, the reversed value should have assign to "newArray" however, it was assigning to "arr" instead.
 So I fixed my code:

  <img width="582" alt="Screen Shot 2023-06-04 at 9 34 00 PM" src="https://github.com/lahrry/cse15l-lab-reports/assets/62029893/21965e36-c7df-46c7-b27b-cf27bc7b089a">

 Also, the commands that you told me to run:
 <img width="895" alt="Screen Shot 2023-06-04 at 9 19 28 PM" src="https://github.com/lahrry/cse15l-lab-reports/assets/62029893/cca5ec7a-e6f3-4b5e-9795-8344890fb0aa">

 But I made a bash script which was very convinient to use everytime I test my codes.
-I will attach how I made a bash script and the result of running it:
+I will attach how I made a bash script and the result of running it before I fixed my code:

 <img width="760" alt="Screen Shot 2023-06-04 at 9 28 59 PM" src="https://github.com/lahrry/cse15l-lab-reports/assets/62029893/78986ad6-c882-42fe-b1b5-da38211f7f6e"> <br>
 Now after fixing my bugs, all the test passed!
 :